With permission, I wish to make a statement about the political process in Northern Ireland.

 The right hon.
 Gentleman highlights an important point that is one of the reasons why the PSNI is so keen that we make progress in reforming the institutions that deal with the legacy of the past.
 He will know that we consulted on that, and I will be issuing the summary document of the consultation responses shortly.

-The Secretary of State knows the importance that the Northern Ireland Affairs Committee, which I am temporarily chairing, attaches to historical institutional abuse inquiry.
+The Secretary of State knows the importance that the Northern Ireland Affairs Committee, which I am temporarily chairing, attaches to the historical institutional abuse inquiry.
 In response to the unanimous letter that the Committee sent to her, she said, “I do not want this urgent issue to be delayed or stalled as part of the talks process—quite the opposite.”
 Will she give us an absolute assurance that the matter will not get bogged down among all the other issues?

 In addition—I say this carefully—could the Secretary of State possibly take some press questions the next time she makes a statement?
 It looks bad when she does not answer any questions while the Foreign Secretary of the Republic of Ireland answers questions for half an hour.